-This statement on principal adverse impacts on sustainability factors covers the reference period from 1st January 2023 to 31 December 2023, in line with the financial reporting year.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1st Janury 2024 to 31 December 2024, in line with the financial reporting year.

 The tables below contain the principal adverse impacts required by regulation and material considered by the Company.
 The results show limited adverse impacts in line with the sustainable investment objective.
-The significant increase in scope 3 emissions is due to reporting on the supply chain emissions of constructed solar energy plants during this reporting cycle.
+High Scope 3 emissions are due to reporting on the supply chain emissions of constructed solar energy plants during this reporting cycle.
 The supply chain emissions took into account the cradle-to-gate plus transport and installation processes of solar panels.
+The reduction in Scope 3 emissions from is related to having less constructed solar energy plants during the 2024 reporting period.

-The portfolio's structure heavily relies on third-party providers, particularly operations and maintenance contractors, for its activities.
-Consequently, the company depends on data supplied by these entities.
-During the current reporting period, estimations were still employed where operational data from operations and maintenance contractors was not available.
+The portfolio's structure heavily relies on third-party providers, particularly operations and maintenance contractors was not available.
 Efforts have been made to improve the accuracy and transperancy of data, which resulted in overall improved quality of data provided by the operations and maintenance contractors.

-Overall the principal adverse indicators reflect the positive nature of the PAI are designed to be negative in isolation.
-However, to review the fund's positive attributions, please refer to the ESG report https://www.neutenergycapital.com/sustainability/transparency-and-reporting/group-level-reporting/fcfd-reports/
+Overall the principal adverse indicators reflect the positive nature of the sustainable investment objective and provide targeted areas for improvement in the future which the Company is actively engaged in addressing.
+The nature of the PAI are designed to be negative in isolation.
+However, to review the fund's positive attributions, please refer to the ESG report bittee//www.next-per-provagainal com/cursainability/transparence\and\enoutring/